 Teachers are requested to make copies of the different specialisation PAT documents.
 These documents need to be handed out to the candidates at the beginning of the year.
-The Practical Assessment Task for Grade 12 is externally set, internally assessed and externally moderated.
+The Practical Assessment Task for Grade 10 is internally set by the PED, internally assessed and provincially moderated.